algosup/2023-2024-project-4-sportshield-team-2/Documents/userManual.md

 <br>

-When you're done with setup, read through the next part of this guide to learn more about your new SportShield app.
+When you're done with setup, read through the next parts of this guide to learn more about your new SportShield app.

 ## App Settings